bjornbytes/lovr-docs/guides/Compiling.md

 Troubleshooting
 ---

-- If you get "CMake no CMAKE_CXX_COMPILER found" on Windows, then install Visual Studio and create a blank C++ project, which will prompt you to install the compilers and tools necessary to compile LÖVR.
+- If you get "CMake no `CMAKE_CXX_COMPILER` found" on Windows, then install Visual Studio and create a blank C++ project, which will prompt you to install the compilers and tools necessary to compile LÖVR.
+- If you receive an issue about the `<stdalign.h>` header missing on Windows, then the compiler does not support C11, and a newer version of the Windows SDK needs to be installed.